aleszuin/docs/raspberrypigateway.md

 ## 5) Power it up!

-Thats it, if you have sensor nodes sending data, inputs should start appearing in your emoncms account.
+That's it, if you have sensor nodes sending data, inputs should start appearing in the inputs section your emoncms account in a few seconds.

-Return to the OpenEnergyMonitor Guide to setup your sensor nodes and map the inputs in emoncms:
+Return to the OpenEnergyMonitor Guide to setup your sensor nodes and map the inputs to create feeds and build your dashboard in emoncms:
 [http://openenergymonitor.org/emon/guide](http://openenergymonitor.org/emon/guide)